hexeight/notebook-on-demand/README.md

 - `NOTEBOOK`: URL of the Jupyter notebook to execute (required)
 - `PARAMETERS`: JSON-encoded parameters to pass to the notebook (optional)
 - `WEBHOOK`: URL to send execution status notifications (optional)
+- `WEBHOOK_SECRET`: Secret token for webhook authentication (optional, but recommended for security)

 ### Webhook Payload